claudiotalarico/vlsi-2025/osic-setup-tutorial.md

    ```
    wsl --list --verbose
    ```
    It is recommended that you regularly update and upgrade your packages.
-Type the following command in the <mark>WSL</mark> terminal:
+Type the following Linux command in the WSL terminal:
    ```
    sudo apt update -y && sudo apt upgrade -y
    ```